heltleo/Bynce/README.md

 <img width="300px" alt="demo_pose" src="./logo.jpg" />

-Mikiu is a **Web-based tool** that poses MMD models from video input in real-time.
+Bynce is a **Web-based tool** that poses MMD models from video input in real-time.
 Welcome feature requests and PRs!

 ## Tech Stack